fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 it is compatible with the syntax of other Unix shells is something I cannot comment on.
 The programming language of Unix shells is usually called shell script.

 ### C
 **C** was originally developed for use by Research Unix, by Dennis Ritchie (1941-2011), while he was working at Bell Labs.
-Since then it has become one of the most widely-used programming languages in the world today.
-The reason for this is several fold, *firstly*, it is cross-platform and able to run on most, if not all, computing platforms, *secondly*, it is fast and *thirdly*, it is powerful, giving developers almost complete control over their program.
+Since then it has become one of the most widely-used programming languages in the world The reason for this is several fold, *firstly*, it is cross-platform and able to run on most, if not all, computing platforms, *secondly*, it is fast and *thirdly*, it is powerful, giving developers almost complete control over their program.
 It was originally considered high-level, but it has since become considered low-level, and its low-level nature is best illustrated by the fact that users have to allocate memory to their program manually.

 ### C++
 **C++** (pronounced *See-plus-plus*) is a programming language that was originally developed by Bjarne Stroustrup (1950-) while he was working at Bell Labs.
 Stroustrup wanted a programming language with similar features and speed to C, except with greater support for additional programming paradigms and it has some extra high-level features.

 ### C Sharp
 {% include note.md note1="The use of the name <b>C Sharp</b>, is because of technical restrictions, the correct name is C#" %}
 **C#** is a proprietary programming language that is developed by the Microsoft Corporation.
 Some C# compilers are proprietary, others are not.
 It is very popular, according to [TIOBE][1].
 Microsoft employees started its development in the late 1990s, for the purpose of it being used in their .NET framework.
+In its early days it was said to be very similar to Java, although since then the two have become increasingly different to one another.

 ### Fortran
 **Fortran** is a programming language first developed in 1957 by [John Backus](https://en.wikipedia.org/wiki/John_Backus) (1924-2007), specifically suited for the purpose of numerical calculations and scientific computing.
+A program written in Fortran is used to test the performance of computers for the TOP500 list.

 ### Go
-**Go**, or **golang**, is a programming language, initially developed by [Google](https://en.wikipedia.org/wiki/Google) employees, [Robert Griesemer](https://en.wikipedia.org/wiki/Robert_Griesemer), [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike) and [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson).
-Ken Thompson was one of the original developers of Research Unix at Bell Labs.
+**Go**, or **golang**, is a programming language, initially developed by [Google](https://en.wikipedia.org/wiki/Google) employees, [Robert Griesemer](https://en.wikipedia.org/wiki/Robert_Griesemer), [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike) and [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) (one of the original developers of Research Unix at Bell Labs).

 ### Java
 **Java** is a cross-platform programming language, in its early days it was proprietary-licensed, until it was later released under the GNU GPL license.
 Java is one of the most popular programming languages in the world today.